xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 #### Rescan the SR

 You need to rescan the SR where you new VHD file is, so it can be detected.
 It will appear in the disk list, without a name or description though.
-Attach it to the VM of your choice, and boot.
+Attach it to any VM you created before (eg without booting it first), and boot.

 ## 🇭 From Hyper-V